N1femi/Terminal-WPM-Test/README.md

 # Terminal-WPM-Test

-This is one of my beginner projects, developed to build proficiency in python and syntax understandings.
+This is one of my beginner projects, developed to build proficiency in python and syntax understandings. _(Followed Tutorial made by TechWithTim)_

 - Color Coded (Green For Accuracy, Red for Inaccuracy)
 - Beginner Friendly (In my opinion)